 These are basic login approaches, though, and prone to failure.
 Depending on the login form's structure, you might not be able to use them at all.
 For example, some sites will insist that your request includes url-encoded session tokens, leaving you with a 400 Bad Request response when you fail to pass them.

-Log In to a Website and Download a File—Go Code-Free
+Go Code-Free to Login to a Website and Download a File

 The alternative to scripting is to use an RPA tool that captures all these steps graphically.
-Fortra Automate provides a step recorder that allows for do-it-yourself UI-driven automation by capturing a user's interactions on browser-based or desktop applications.
+Fortra's Automate provides a step recorder that allows for do-it-yourself UI-driven automation by capturing a user's interactions on browser-based or desktop applications.
 Each new action is a step that the user can edit at any time using simple dialog boxes without writing any code.
+Here's how you can use Automate to login to a website and download a file:

-The Automate Recorder enables users to select from over 700 different actions.
-Users can begin by selecting an 'open web browser' action from the GUI Recorder menu and entering the URL that they want to surf to.
-The tool automatically waits for the entire page to load, and also allows users to enter an optional wait time, just to be sure that everything has loaded before proceeding.
+- Users can begin by selecting an 'open web browser' action from the GUI Recorder menu and entering the URL that they want to surf to.
+The tool automatically waits for the entire page to load, and allows users to enter an optional wait time, just to be sure that everything has loaded before proceeding.

 If you're a developer, scripting automations like webpage logins and file downloads can be fun.
 It takes a lot of problem solving and can often feel like you're trying to outwit the website's original developer.
 But most business users don't have the time or skill for such an undertaking.
 Graphically-driven RPA helps them to automate things quickly and easily, leaving them to get on with their real work, while the Automate software takes care of the rest.